savaslabs/autism-case-study/README.md

 make test
 `

-To refresh the database:
+To updates tests for changes in behat.yml
 `
-make refresh
-`

-To build containers again:
-`
-make build
+make update-tests
 `

 ### MySQL Credentials: